BlueWitherer/FavoriteMods/README.md

 ---

 ## About
-The *Favorite Mods* mod focuses on creating a dedicated interface with a list of mods the player deems their favorites.
-This allows the player to save time when looking for specific mods they enjoy or need the most.
+This mod focuses on creating a dedicated interface with a list of installed mods, which prioritizes the mods the player chose to be their favorites.
+It allows the player to save time when looking for specific mods they enjoy or need the most.

 ---